Dottin, Mohammed fire Windies Women to opening win

 The result was never really in doubt once Dottin got into gear, stroking eight fours and two sixes as she dominated a 61-run stand with Rashada Williams (8) before adding another 33 for the second wicket with Chedean Nation (17).

-Dottin became the first of Richardson's two wickets when she perished in the 25th over and Matthews (9) followed in the 31st, but Taylor, who counted three fours in a measured inning, put on 34 in an unbroken fifth-wicket stand with Shemaine Campbelle (5), to ease any worries.
+Dottin became the first of Richardson's two wickets when she perished in the 25th over and Matthews (9) followed in the 31st but Taylor, who counted three fours in a measured innings, put on 34 in an unbroken fifth wicket stand with Shemaine Campbelle (5), to ease any worries.

 West Indies Women face Sri Lanka in their next game on Saturday.